vshuraeff/LunusBPS-reworked/README.md

 # Proxy-Digger - Parallel Proxy Scraper & Checker
-Proxy-Digger is a fork of Lunus BPS, a tool to obtain proxies and verify if they are valid in real-time.
+Proxy-Digger is a fork of `Lunus BPS`, a tool to obtain proxies and verify if they are valid in real-time.
 We have added support for HTTP/s, SOCKS4, and SOCKS5.
 When verifying the proxies, your computer might slow down a bit due to the threads.

 This Version is a reworked version of the original Lunus BPS, which was made by [some hackers(?)](https://github.com/H4cK3dR4Du/LunusBPS).
 I've completely rewrite all codebase, added a lot of new features and fixed some bugs.